itmat/Normalization/about_cfg.md

 You can download the gene information file from the [UCSC table browser](http://genome.ucsc.edu/cgi-bin/hgTables).
 Alternatively, you can use a perl script (**/path/to/Normalization/norm_scripts/convert_gtf_to_PORT_geneinfo.transcripts.pl**) to convert an ENSEMBL gtf file to a gene information file.

 ####[2] Gene information file for [Exon-Intron-Junction Normalization]
+If only running Exon-Intron-Junction Normalization, you may choose to use a non-ensembl annotation file.
 Gene info file must contain column names with these suffixes: __chrom, strand, txStart, txEnd, exonStarts, exonEnds and geneSymbol.__
 (optional suffix for annotation: description)